 Adult female thrips tend to overwinter in cracks and crevices in the greenhouse and in plant debris.
 Thrips have been found to overwinter in central PA where the minimum air temperature during the winter is from 0 to -10° F. During this overwintering study, the lowest air temperature was 20° F with temperatures below freezing for 35 days.
 Temperatures are often not as low in protected greenhouses compared to outdoors, so it seems unlikely that you can freeze out adult female thrips in the greenhouse during the winter.

-Fungus gnat larvae can also survive in the soil and debris with both moisture and microorganisms present.
+Fungus gnat larvae can also survive in the soil as long as there is moisture and microorganisms present.

-Tips on Cleaning and Disinfection Empty Greenhouses
+Cleaning and Disinfection

-- Clean up clutter from the previous crop.
+Clean up clutter from the previous crop.
 Sweep and remove all organic crop debris and plant material.
 Organic matter inactivates many of the disinfectants (oxidizing agents that kill fungi and bacteria).
-Microbes can also hide underneath the organic debris. - Sweep, scrub, or power wash organic matter off the surfaces of walls, floors, and benches.
+Microbes can also hide underneath the organic debris.

+Sweep, scrub or power wash organic matter off the surfaces of walls, floors and benches.
 The greenhouse floor is a major source of pathogens and pests.
+This is why you should always keep hose ends off the floor.

+Figure 2: Keep hose ends off the greenhouse floor.
+Photos by L. Pundt

-- Sweep the floor or use a shop vacuum cleaner on concrete floors or floors covered with landscape fabric to remove all plant debris, potting media, algae, and mosses.
+Sweep the floor or use a shop vacuum cleaner on concrete floors or floors covered with landscape fabric to remove all plant debris, potting media, algae and mosses.
 Follow with a high-pressure water cleaning.
 Non-porous surfaces are much easier to clean than porous surfaces such as wooden benches.
-However, wire mesh benches can still harbor algae and pathogens in crevices. - Remove and clean irrigation systems. - Many growers use specific greenhouse cleaners such as Strip It Pro, which is a blend of acids, surfactants and wetting agents that can be applied with a foaming attachment removing organic matter and mineral deposits without scrubbing.
-Apply with a foamer and allow to sit for 5 minutes before rinsing with a high-powered hose. - After the surfaces are cleaned of organic matter, you can then use a disinfectant.
+However, wire mesh benches can still harbor algae and pathogens in crevices.

+Remove and clean irrigation systems.

+Many growers use specific greenhouse cleaners such as Strip It Pro, which is a blend of acids, surfactants and wetting agents that can be applied with a foaming attachment removing organic matter and mineral deposits without scrubbing.
+Apply with a foamer and allow to sit for 5 minutes before rinsing with a high-powered hose.

+After the surfaces are cleaned of organic matter, you can then use a disinfectant.
 There are many different commercially available disinfectants developed specifically for greenhouse use.
 Carefully read the label of the product you are interested in using.
 Each product has a specific range of activity on different types of surface (wood benches are notoriously difficult to clean), and plant safety precautions.
-Be sure to follow all label safety precautions including recommended rates, PPE equipment and plant safety precautions. - Some commercially available disinfectants include quaternary ammonium compounds or "Q salts" such as Green Shield II and KleenGrow; hydrogen peroxide and peroxyacetic acid products such as Xero Tol 2.0, Jet-Ag, and Sanidate that are all are strong oxidizing agents. - Use chlorine bleach with caution, as it is highly volatile, can irritate mucus membranes and lungs.
-It can also corrode metal. - Use the proper protective equipment recommended on the labels and follow all safety precautions. - OMRI listed products include Oxidate 2.0, Jet Ag, SaniDate, Perpose Plus and ZeroTol 2.0.
+Be sure to follow all label safety precautions including recommended rates, PPE equipment and plant safety precautions.

+Some commercially available disinfectants include quaternary ammonium compounds or "Q salts" such as Green Shield II and Kleen Grow; hydrogen peroxide and peroxyacetic acid products such as Xero Tol 2.0, Oxidate 2.0 and Sanidate that are all are strong oxidizing agents.
+Use chlorine bleach with caution, as it is highly volatile, can irritate mucus membranes and lungs.
+It can also corrode metal.
+Use the proper protective equipment recommended on the labels and follow all safety precautions.
+OMRI listed products include Oxidate 2.0, SaniDate, Perpose Plus and ZeroTol 2.0.